ViktorCiganovic-collab/bookingsiteSCS/README.md

 Dynamic data handling: Through RESTful APIs, enabling responsive frontend-backend communication.

 Initially, the project focused on frontend development with React.
-Over time, I expanded my role to full-stack responsibilities, managing both frontend and backend development.
+Over time, I expanded my role to full-stack responsibilities, managing both frontend and server development.
 This experience has strengthened my ability to independently deliver complete web solutions — from intuitive UI/UX design to robust server-side logic — efficiently and reliably.

 To install, run this command from CLI
  - npm install